 Thus, if we are to restore and protect the family, major reforms of privatization and depoliticization must be achieved.
 Now is the time for civic, business, and religious leaders to speak out and challenge the current folly.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay originally appeared in Touchstone Magazine (January/February 2016) and is republished here with gracious permission from the author.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.